 You should also avoid caffeinated drinks that will keep your brain firing when you’re looking to have it slow down.

 Exercising is a great way of having your body use up energy and helping you to feel sleepy and fresh air has its own health benefits.
-There is also some evidence that it’s harder to drop off to sleep after just completing a tough workout, so think about going for a long run earlier on in the day.
+There is also some evidence that it’s harder to drop off to sleep after just completing a tough workout, so think about using recovery support supplements or going for a long run earlier on in the day to avoid tossing and turning for hours.

 Being overweight, particularly if you carry extra weight around your neck can lead to conditions such as sleep apnea and if this is something that you struggle with, then taking a trip to your GP or to a sleep clinic is a good first step.
 Often sleep apnea can lead to chronic snoring, which can be a pressure point for your partner, disturbing both of you during the night.
 You may be given an oxygen mask to try out and while this will feel strange at first, you may find the quality of your sleep is greatly improved.